hongwz/Automatic_Tube_Lens_Design_Software/README.md

 PRESS "CHECK THE CONNECTION WITH ZEMAX" TO INITALISE THE CONNECTION BETWEEN ZEMAX AND MATLB FIRST.

-!!!Before you run the software, please check that your Zemax has added all material catalogues:
+!!!Before you run the software, please check that your Zemax can automatically add all needed material catalogues:

 This can be check by opening a new Zemax file and typing material "ZF2" which is in CDGM catalog.!!!